NguyenAndrew/PRR-Pull-Request-Reference/README.md

 ### 3.2 Comment Label Exceptions
 There are two exceptions cases, where you do not have to use a Comment Label:

-* You are giving a compliment on a pull request change
+* You are giving a compliment on a pull request change.
 * The mandatory comment as part of marking a pull request as "changes requested", or the optional comment that can be provided when marking a pull request as "approved".